Consumer medicine information

 DIAMOX is not addictive.

-Do not take DIAMOX if:
+Do not use DIAMOX if:

-• DIAMOX or any of the ingredients listed at the end of this leaflet
+• you are allergic to acetazolamide, or any of the ingredients listed at the end of this leaflet.

-1. you have chronic noncongestive angle closure glaucoma.
+• you have chronic noncongestive angle closure glaucoma.

-2. you have any of the following conditions:
+• you have any of the following conditions:

-• marked liver or kidney disease
+- marked liver or kidney disease

 If you have chronic liver disease and you take DIAMOX you are at risk of brain and nervous system damage.

-• problems with your adrenal glands
+- problems with your adrenal glands

-• unusual amounts of salt in the body
+- unusual amounts of salt in the body

-• low levels of sodium, potassium or bicarbonate in your blood
+- low levels of sodium, potassium or bicarbonate in your blood

-• Severe glaucoma due to peripheral anterior synechia or haemorrhagic glaucoma.
+- severe glaucoma due to peripheral anterior synechia or haemorrhagic glaucoma.

+• You are pregnant.
 DIAMOX should not be used in pregnancy, especially during the first trimester.

 Do not use this medicine if the packaging is torn or shows signs of tampering.

 Do not use DIAMOX after the expiry date (EXP) printed on the pack.

-If you take it after the expiry date has passed, it may not work as well.
+You must tell your doctor if you are pregnant or intend to become pregnant.
 Your doctor will discuss the risks and benefits of taking DIAMOX during pregnancy.

+You must tell your doctor if you are breastfeeding or plan to breastfeed.
 Your doctor will discuss the risks and benefits of taking DIAMOX when breastfeeding.
 This medicine has been found in low levels in breast milk.

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins, or supplements that you buy without a prescription from your pharmacy, supermarket, or health food shop.

 Some medicines may reduce or increase the action of DIAMOX.
 Also, DIAMOX may reduce or increase the action of some other medicines.
-These include:

 • aspirin